aybouzaglou/Datto-RMM-Powershell-Scripts/docs/Architecture-Philosophy.md

 ### **🔧 Application/Script Development**
 1. **Start with template**: Create in appropriate `components/` directory
 2. **Copy function patterns**: Copy needed functions from `shared-functions/` into your script
-3. **Use launcher**: `launchers/UniversalLauncher.ps1` for deployment
+3. **Embed all functions**: Make script completely self-contained
-4. **Test with launcher**: Ensure auto-update functionality works
+4. **Test locally**: Ensure all functionality works without external dependencies
-5. **Deploy with launcher**: Use launcher in Datto RMM component
+5. **Deploy directly**: Paste entire script content into Datto RMM component

 ## 🚨 **Critical Rules for LLM Assistants**

 ### **❌ Never Suggest:**
-- Importing shared functions into monitors
+- Importing shared functions into any scripts
-- Using launchers for monitors
+- Using launchers for any components
-- Creating runtime dependencies for monitors
+- Creating runtime dependencies for any scripts
 - API-based deployment (manual deployment only)

 ### **✅ Always Recommend:**
 - Copy/paste functions from shared-functions/ into scripts
-- Direct deployment for monitors
+- Direct deployment for all components
-- Launcher-based deployment for Applications/Scripts
+- Self-contained scripts with embedded functions
-- Self-contained monitor scripts with embedded functions
+- Traditional script approach for maximum reliability

 ### **🎯 Decision Matrix:**
 | Component Type | Deployment Method | Function Patterns | Performance Requirement |